-Healthy, thriving communities are committed to taking care of their infrastructure, and thereby their residents.
+Thriving communities are committed to taking care of their infrastructure, and thereby their residents.
 Projects run the gamut from street and utility reconstruction to building code reviews to stormwater management.
-The engineer can help with them all.
+Their municipal engineer can help with them all.

 What Do Engineers Do for Communities?